jayancobk/0FluffCook/README.md

 ---

+> ⚠️ **SERVICE STATUS UPDATE (Nov 2025): Core Extraction Feature Temporarily Broken**
+>
+> We have identified a critical bug in the main extraction script that is causing a fatal error and may freeze UI elements (Settings, Manual Mode).
+We apologize for the disruption and are working to deploy an emergency fix immediately.
+Thank you for your patience as we restore full functionality.

+---

 ## 🚀 V3.2 Stable Release
 * **Refactored Architecture:** codebase split into HTML, CSS, and JS for better performance and maintainability.
 * **Smart Scraper:** Uses a multi-strategy proxy system (`corsproxy.io` + `allorigins`) to read real website HTML.